yhakbar/ya/docs/config.md

 run: echo "Hey ya!"
 ```

-It's a single key called `run` with a value of `echo "Hey ya!"`.
+It's a simple command called `run` with a value of `echo "Hey ya!"`.
 By default, `ya` will run the command `bash -c` followed by the value of a key in the config file.
 In this case, the following invocation of `ya`:

 ```bash
 ❯ ya run